Logo

 Get a personalised rate

-Whether the Bank of England decides to raise the base rate or not depends on what the UK economy is doing.
+Whether the Bank of England decides to drop the base rate or not depends on what the UK economy is doing.
 At the moment, the base rate is not expected to go up.
-In fact it's expected to be cut within the first half of 2024 if inflation continues to fall.
+In fact it's expected to be cut to four times over the course of 2025, with the first cut expected in February.

 The base rate is one of the Bank's most useful levers in controlling inflation.
 When the base rate goes up, this makes borrowing more expensive which can reduce how much people spend.
 If the population spend less, this means prices cannot rise as quickly, which in turn should reduce inflation.
 If inflation is still too high, then the Bank of England is likely to decide that the base rate should go up.
 If they feel inflation is getting under control, they may vote to keep the base rate the same or reduce it.

 side_image